The love of having a suntan started during the decade and nail varnish entered the modern age.

 Classic 1920s eye shadow is dark, soft and smoky.
-Colour was applied to the eyelids and crease.
+Colour was applied to the eyelids and crease, and also underneath the eyes.
 Magazine articles from 1926 on mention purple and blue pencils used as eye shadow.
 There was also brown eye shadow.
 For those less brave, or for a more subtle daytime look, a trace of darker face powder was used on the eyelids.

-Mascara was used to primarily darken the lashes and was known as “eyelash beautifier” or “eyelash darkener”.
+Mascara was still a relatively new invention and used to primarily darken the lashes.
+It was known as ‘eyelash beautifier’ or ‘eyelash darkener’.